swift-otel/swift-otel/docs/public-api-for-1.0.md

 try await serviceGroup.run()
 ```

-> Note: The above snippet only uses a logging metadata provider.
-When Swift OTel is extended with an OTLP logging
+> [!note]
->       backend it would likely require a similarly verbose bootstrap with the current API design.
+> The above snippet only uses a logging metadata provider.
+When Swift OTel is extended with an OTLP logging backend it would likely require a similarly verbose bootstrap with the current API design.

 The current API has a number of usability drawbacks.